An Article by Alan Parfitt.

 They are people who display extra ordinary abilities, which the rest of us cannot hope to achieve or even fail to comprehend.

 The criteria for application of the term expert are less stringent.

 I go for the one that an expert is someone who has an extremely detailed knowledge of something or a specific skill.

 To be an expert is within the ability of most of us given enough dedication.

-At what level you apply this criteria is open to debate but having been fortunate enough to meet lots of fisherman over a number of years I concluded there are lots of competent fishermen but very few experts.
+At what level you apply these criteria is open to debate but having been fortunate enough to meet lots of fisherman over a number of years I concluded there are lots of competent fishermen but very few experts.
 What do you think?

 Now I have got this off my chest I am going to boldly claim, with tongue in cheek, to be an expert.
-“Cocky so and so” you say.
+“Cocky so and so” I hear you say.
 An expert in what?
 My answer is an expert in “having a good day out”.